How Distributed Computing Works

 Other projects study everything from the physics of fluid dynamics to simulated nanotechnology environments.

-So shared computing systems can be really useful, but are there any dangers?
+So distributed computing systems can be really useful, but are there any dangers?
 Read on, if you aren't scared.

 Advertisement